 Welcome to the IRTG Graduate School of the CRC 806

-The Integrated Research Training Group (IRTG) Graduate School is an integral component of the Collaborative Research Centre (CRC) 806 that is promoted by the German Research Foundation (DFG) and hosted at the Universities of Cologne and Bonn, and at the RWTH Aachen University.
+The Integrated Research Training Group (IRTG) Graduate School is an integral component of the Collaborative Research Centre (CRC) 806 that is promoted by the German Research Foundation (DFG) and hosted at the University of Cologne, University of Bonn, and RWTH Aachen University.

 IRTG Graduate School Courses

-The CRC – Lecture Series is a staple of the IRTG Graduate School study program.
-Taking place in a fortnightly cycle the lecture series provides a stage for distinguished guest speakers and also serves as an important meeting point for all CRC-researchers working at the participating institutions and departments at the Universities of Cologne, Bonn and the RWTH Aachen University.
+The CRC-Lecture Series is a staple of the IRTG Graduate School study program.
+Taking place in a fortnightly cycle, the lecture series provides a stage for distinguished guest speakers and also serves as an important meeting point for all CRC 806 researchers working at the participating institutions and departments at the University of Cologne, University of Bonn, and RWTH Aachen University.

-The CRC – Lecture Series is a compulsory course for all members of the Integrated Research Training Group (IRTG) Graduate School.
+The CRC-Lecture Series is a compulsory course for all members of the IRTG Graduate School.

-The IRTG (PhD)-Colloquium is designed as a forum for doctoral students at which they can present and discuss their research with peers and colleagues.
+The IRTG-Colloquium is designed as a forum for doctoral students, at which they can present and discuss their research with peers and colleagues.

-The IRTG Colloquium is a compulsory course for all members of the Integrated Research Training Group (IRTG) Graduate School.
+The IRTG-Colloquium is a compulsory course for all members of the IRTG Graduate School.

-For announcements of upcoming lectures and events within the scope of the IRTG Graduate School, all PhD candidates within or affiliated to the CRC 806 are recommended to subscribe to the following mailing list:
+For announcements of upcoming colloquia, workshops, and events within the scope of the IRTG Graduate School, all PhD candidates within or affiliated to the CRC 806 are recommended to subscribe to the following mailing list:

-Should doctoral candidates not be able to attend they should inform the IRTG-office.
+Should doctoral candidates not be able to attend CRC-Lectures, IRTG-Colloquia, and CRC-Workshops, they should inform the IRTG Office.

 The requirements and obligations of the doctoral candidates (including milestones & progress reports) and of the supervising staff are elaborated in the IRTG Agreement of Supervision.
 An overview of the IRTG Graduate School Curriculum and the credit points needed for graduation are also enclosed in the agreement form.
 Please provide a scanned copy of the signed Agreement of Supervision to the IRTG Office and keep the original document.